-It’s no secret that over-the-top content (OTT) services, the delivery of audio, video and other media over the Internet are on the rise.
+It’s no secret that over-the-top content (OTT) services, visit this the delivery of audio, stuff video and other media over the Internet are on the rise.
 Netflix’s stock price has more than doubled since January of this year, CBS All Access has been available since October 2014 for just $5.99 a month with no cable subscription necessary, and HBO has followed suit by launching a standalone service on April 7.

 One of the obvious influencers in this trend is the increasing connectivity of TVs through devices such as Chromecast, Amazon Fire Stick, and connected gaming systems.
 These devices allow for long-form video OTT providers, such as Netflix and Amazon Instant Video, to publish their content in an easily viewed and more traditional manner on your TV.
 Another important underlying force in this ‘cut the cable’ generation is the improvement in content personalization engines implemented by OTT providers.